The tiniest babies: Shifting the boundary of life earlier | Federal News Network

 C’Asya lived just one day.
 Butler keeps her ashes in a tiny pink-and-silver urn.

-Curtis became the earliest surviving “micropreemie” in the world – teething, trying solid foods and tooling around the house in his walker.
+Curtis is the earliest surviving “micropreemie” in the world and is now teething, trying solid foods and tooling around the house in his walker.

 TINY FIGHTER

+Complications remain common, though, and care for these babies also remains intense and costly.

-Sims, a neonatologist who is also a pediatrics professor at the University of Alabama at Birmingham, said it would have been “perfectly reasonable” not to try to save Butler’s twins.
+Sims, who treated Butler’s twins, said it would have been “perfectly reasonable” not to try to save them.
 In such cases, whether to resuscitate or continue lifesaving care is a shared decision between parents and the medical team.

 As soon as Curtis and C’Asya arrived, Sims gave each a little bit of oxygen.
 Curtis’ heart rate quickly rose.
 His smaller sister didn’t respond as well.
-Other medical measures for the twins, such as ventilators and surfactant, couldn’t compensate for her immature lungs.
+Other medical measures couldn’t compensate for her immature lungs.

 “They told me it was up to me to make the call” about withdrawing treatment, Butler said.
 “I actually was praying silently to myself.
 God came to me and told me, ‘If you give me C’Asya, I’ll give you Curtis.’”